-Operational Costs are the net sum of revenues and costs on the day ahead market, power purchased from PPA contracts, penalties paid for non-served demand, network access energy costs, and green hydrogen subsidies.
+Operational Costs are the net sum of revenues and costs on the day-ahead market, power purchased from PPA contracts, penalties paid for non-served demand, network access energy costs, and green hydrogen subsidies.

-Fixed parameters relating to operational costs include $G^{ppa-e,a}$ the energy cost for each PPA , the cost of penalties for curtailed hydrogen demand with the flat cost $G^{hd-curt}$, network access time-of-use energy charges with the cost vector $G^{nw-e}_h$, and the flat-rate green hydrogen subsidy $G^{r-e}$:
+Fixed parameters relating to operational costs include the energy cost for each PPA $G^{ppa-e,a}$, the cost of penalties for curtailed hydrogen demand with the flat cost $G^{hd-curt}$, network access time-of-use energy charges with the cost vector $G^{nw-e}_h$, and the flat-rate green hydrogen subsidy $G^{r-e}$:

-Hydrogen subsidies are not included in the policy benchmarking study (ie. $G^{r-e}=0$ in Equation (\ref{eq:op_cost}) for Section \ref{sec:results_methodo}).
+Where hydrogen subsidies are not included, $G^{r-e}=0$ in Equation (\ref{eq:op_cost_start}).